aurigandrea/nudigitalheritage/src/blog/2023 - 04 - 21 - how-to-start-digital-cultural-heritage-as-a-beginner-cambridge-cultural-heritage-data-school-2023.md

 ---
-title: "How to start Digital Cultural Heritage as a beginner? - Lessons from Cambridge Cultural Heritage Data School 2023 "
+title: "How to start Digital Cultural Heritage as a beginner? - Lessons from the Cambridge Cultural Heritage Data School 2023 "
 description: Ok, this was a wild ride!
 23 GLAM professionals and researchers were challenged to set foot in Digital Heritage within two days.
 Brave people.